munober/munober.github.io/docs/reading.markdown

 2. The Hard Thing About Hard Things [Ben Horowitz]
 3. Why Nations Fail [Daron Acemoglu, James A. Robinson]
 4. The Monk and the Riddle [Randy Komisar]
-5. The Velvet Rope Economey [Nelson Schwartz]
+5. The Velvet Rope Economy [Nelson Schwartz]
 6. How to Avoid a Climate Disaster [Bill Gates]
+7. Beyond Order [Jordan B. Peterson]

 **2020**